 Berkeley School of Theology informs students of the Family Educational Rights and Privacy Act of 1974, as amended.
 This Act, with which the institution intends to comply fully, was designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Policy Compliance Office concerning alleged failures by the institution to comply with the Act.
 Local policy explains in detail the procedures to be used by the institution for compliance with the provisions of the Act.
-Copies of the policy can be found in the Registrar's Office.
-The policy is also printed in the BST Admissions, Registration, and Academic Life Policies and Procedures Handbook.
+Copies of the policy can be found in the BST Admissions, Registration, and Academic Life Policies and Procedures Handbook.